-Often referred to as the “gem” of North Carolina, the authentic coastal experience features waters of crystalline purity bordering sandy, sparkling beaches.
-From eccentric history steeped in legendary tales of swashbuckling pirate adventures and ghostly encounters, to exotic wild horses roaming the same shores for centuries and generations reflecting southern tradition.
+This authentic coastal experience features waters of crystalline purity bordering sandy, sparkling beaches.
+From eccentric history and legendary tales of swashbuckling pirate adventures, to ghostly encounters and exotic wild horses roaming the same shores for centuries and generations reflecting southern tradition.

 To understand the real coastal experience is to feel the tranquil sea breezes gently blowing across glassy waters, to stroll the historical streets of a quaint maritime village saturated with memories of the past and to dine on “fresh from the docks” seafood at a waterfront bistro.

 It is both a place and a state of mind representing a departure from the ordinary and arrival at the extraordinary.

 The favored Atlantic beach destination of generations represents one of the only remaining natural barrier island systems in the world.
 The islands consist of 85 miles of silken coastline – 56 miles of which are in the protected Cape Lookout National Seashore.

 Miles of shimmering water reflecting countless tiny suns during the day and shattering the moon into a thousand pieces at night.
 Lush maritime forests edging the silken coast like emerald jewels studding a royal crown.
 Located along the state’s southernmost outer reach, the barrier islands take a curious southward curve, blessing The Crystal Coast with beaches that course east and west – making it possible to admire the dazzlingly bright sun rise to greet the day and then slip into the shimmering translucent blue waters in the evening during a spectacular North Carolina sunset.

 The six distinct communities of The Crystal Coast include Atlantic Beach, Beaufort, Pine Knoll Shores, Emerald Isle, Morehead City and Cape Lookout, each one as distinct and memorable as the next.